 All public power proceeds from the people.
 This is the foundation of the Swedish system of government.
 Everyone has the same rights and is free to scrutinise how politicians and public agencies exercise their power.

-In Sweden, general elections are held every four years, with the next one due in September 2014.
-Around 7 million people are entitled to vote and thereby influence which political party will represent them in the Riksdag (the Swedish Parliament), county councils and municipalities.
+In Sweden, general elections are held every four years.
+Around 7 million people are entitled to vote and thereby influence which political party will represent them in the Swedish parliament (the Riksdag), county councils and municipalities.